Deeper (Lisa Stansfield album)

+Background and release

-"Everything" was made available to download from 8 January 2018 from pre-ordering the album, and the first official single, "Billionaire", was released on 26 February 2018.
-The second single, "Never Ever", followed in April 2018, reaching number 6 on the US Billboard Dance Club Songs chart.
-Stansfield embarked on a UK and European tour in April and May 2018 to promote the album.
-The deluxe edition of Deeper was released on 26 October 2018, including a bonus CD with four new live recordings from Stansfield's recent tour, remixes of "Billionaire", "Deeper" and "Never Ever", as well as a new version of "There Goes My Heart".
+"Everything" was made available to download on 8 January 2018 from pre-ordering the album, and the first official single, "Billionaire", was released on 26 February 2018.
+The second single, "Never Ever" followed in April 2018, reaching number six on the US Billboard Dance Club Songs chart.
+Stansfield embarked on the European tour in April 2018 to promote the album.
+The deluxe edition of Deeper was released on 26 October 2018, including a bonus disc with four new live recordings from Stansfield's recent tour, remixes of "Billionaire", "Deeper", and "Never Ever", as well as a new version of "There Goes My Heart".

 Track listing

-All songs produced by Ian Devaney and Snowboy.
+All tracks are produced by Ian Devaney and Mark "Snowboy" Cotgrove.